paragon1234/MPC-Controller/README.md

 # MPC-Controller

 ## 1. Objective
-The main goal of the project is to implement in C++ Model Predictive Control (MPC) to drive the car (to follow a reference trajectory along a line) around the track in a simulator.
+The main goal of the project is to implement in C++ Model Predictive Control (MPC) to drive the car (to follow a reference trajectory) around the track in a simulator.
 The program uses a simple Global Kinematic Model.
-The simulator provides reference waypoints (yellow line in the demo video) via websocket, and we use MPC to compute steering and throttle commands to drive the car.
+The simulator provides reference trajectory (yellow line at the track centre, in the demo video) via websocket.
+We use MPC to compute steering and throttle commands to align the car from its current position to the reference trajectory.
+This computation is performed at every time step because after the application of commands, car has moved and now has a new reference.
 The solution must be robust to 100ms latency, since it might encounter in real-world application.

-In this project, the MPC optimize the actuators (steering and throttle), simulate the vehicle trajectory, and minimize the cost like cross-track error.
+In this project, the MPC optimize the actuators (provides optimized steering and throttle values) that minimize the cost like cross-track error, and subject to constraints like steering/throttle values cannot change abruptly.

 ## 2. Kinematic model